nickcam/FlareClusterLayer/README.md

 ## api v4.0 notes

-I used typescript to build the v4 version (because typescript rocks), so you could either use the typecsript version and compile it to js in your own project or just use the compiled version in the ncam folder, same way the demo does.
+I used typescript to build the v4 version (because typescript rocks), so you could either use the typecsript version and compile it to js in your own project or just use the compiled version in the fcl folder, same way the demo does.

 If you want to run the repo locally, do an npm install